 Our small class sizes ensure close support and mentoring from our education faculty who have expertise in early childhood education, elementary education, literacy development, technology and special education.

 Program of Study: The program of teacher preparation at Bloomfield College is based on a strong liberal arts foundation and preparation in an academic major (known as a co-concentration).
 For the Program in Early Childhood and Elementary Education in addition to coursework in general liberal arts and a major in professional education, you will also take coursework in one particular content area or discipline known as a co-concentration.
-You may select your co-concentration from one of the following areas: Biology, Chemistry, Chemistry (Physical Science), English, History, Mathematics, Philosophy, Political Science, Psychology, Religion and Sociology.
+You may select your co-concentration from one of the following areas: Biology, Chemistry, Chemistry (Physical Science), English, Government & International Studies, History, Mathematics, Philosophy, Psychology, Religion and Sociology, and Visual & Performing Arts.